Learning how to read violin sheet music is a challenging but important task.

-Below, I will walk you through how to read violin notes and test your knowledge with a quick quiz.
+Below, we will walk you through how to read violin sheet music and then test your knowledge with a quick quiz.

 There are also multiple pitches that correspond with the same letter in music.
 For instance, there are several different A’s on the violin.
 They are just in varying forms of higher or lower pitches.